AllenVillarinC/booking_app/README.md

-# BuzzUp, A flutter bookiing application for small businesses
+# BuzzUp, A flutter booking application for small businesses

 BuzzUp is a versatile booking application specifically designed for small businesses, including barbers, aestheticians, and other personal service providers.
 Our platform streamlines the appointment scheduling process, enhancing customer experience and optimizing business operations.